Replace a Green Card

 You will need to replace your green card if:

-You may check the status of your application online at “My Case Status”.
-If you have immigration-related questions, you may call the USCIS National Customer Service Center (NCSC) at 1-800-375-5283.
+You may check the status of your application online.
+If you have immigration-related questions, you may call the USCIS Contact Center at 800-375-5283.
+For people who are deaf, hard of hearing or have a speech disability: TTY 800-767-1833.
 You should be prepared to provide the USCIS staff with specific information about your application, such as your receipt number, Alien Registration Number, name and date of birth.

 If your application for a replacement green card is denied, you will receive a letter that will tell you why the application was denied.
 You will not be allowed to appeal a negative decision.
 However, you may submit a motion to reopen or a motion to reconsider with the same office that made the unfavorable decision.
 By filing such a motion, you may ask the office to reexamine or reconsider its decision.

 A motion to reopen must state the new facts that you would provide if your case is reopened and must include appropriate documentary evidence.
 A motion to reconsider must establish that the decision to deny your application was based on incorrect application of law or immigration policy, and further establish that the decision was incorrect based on the evidence in the file at the time the decision was made.
 For more information, see How Do I Appeal the Denial of Petition or Application? page.